Motivated Man

 Whether it’s what you read or watch, the people you talk to, or your own self-talk, try to stay positive with uplifting news, people who encourage you, and thinking that’s going to help you meet your recovery goals.

 Socialize and participate in activities with good people.
-Volunteering can help you to pull away from the narrow focus on yourself and redirect it to something (or someone) else that will benefit from your time and attention.
+Volunteering can help you to pull away from the narrow focus on yourself and redirect it to something or someone else who will benefit from your time and attention.

 When your own motivation tank is near empty, it’s helpful to have people around you — friends, family, co-workers, church or support group members — who can help to refill it.